Provenance: Private collection. F.d.G in NL / Tribal Art Treasures

-Wooden carved combs were worn by the Ashanti (Akan) people from West-Africa.
-The combs could be given as a gift and were also presented at marriages.
-A woman could own one or more combs depending on h…
+This fine comb has some square carvings on one side and a pyramid carving on the other.
+Wooden carved combs were worn by the Akan people from West-Africa.
+The combs could be given as a gift and were a…

 Wooden carved combs were worn by the Akan people from West-Africa.
 The combs could be given as a gift and were also presented at marriages.
 A woman could own one or more combs depending on her wealth,…